maginetv/exconf/README.md

 Some systems require the configuration file names to be specific, like the name of the service being deployed.
 For this purpose you can use file name string templates, which have separately defined string template prefix and suffix in the *exconf.yaml*.
-The default is three underscores, i.e. "___", for prefix and suffix.
+The default is three underscores, i.e. "___"

-As an example let's say that you would need to have a configuration file named after the deployed service name with .yml file type extension, you could add a file named *\_\_\_service\_\_\_.yml* into the templates directory for the *template_type* your service is using.
-If your service is named *my_service*, when populating the templates, the file would become *my_service.yml* in the work directory created for execution.
+Let's say that you would need to have a configuration file named after the deployed service name with .yml file type extension, you could add a file named *\_\_\_service\_\_\_.yml* into the templates directory of the *template_type* your service is using.
+Then if you have a variable named "service" with defined value *my_service* when populating the templates, the file would be named my_service.yml in the temporary work directory created for execution.